The big box store variation of the crappy fast food McJob

 Either way, as this is Truth in Television

-is certainly no fun.
-Between the customers, the horrible music and the tyrannical management, quitting or getting fired is sometimes the only way out.
+, having this job is certainly no fun.
+Between the obnoxious customers, the horrible music and the tyrannical management, quitting or getting fired is sometimes the only way out.

 open/close all folders

-- Retail is all about the world of the Super Slave Market.
+- Retail is all about the world of retail jobs.
 Namely, how much it sucks.

 - Clerks was one of the first films to really explore life behind the counter and expose retail life as the godforsaken Crapsack World it's always been.